FortiAuthenticator

 EAP_failure.png

-In summary, the user needs to enter their username in the Username field and the concatenated token in the Password field.
+In summary, if an LDAP user has 2FA enabled on FortiAuthenticator and is connecting to IKEv2 VPN, they must enter their username in the Username field and the password + token in the Password field.